Fakepng/audioAndVisual/README.md

 #### Notes

 [^1]: If you are using a different camera, you do not need to change the `RAWEXTENSION` variable.
 The script will prompt you for the extension of your raw files.

 ---

+## pick

+> Use to choose which files to use and rename all file base on their date taken **_Version: 0.0.1_**

+### How to use

+1. Run `pick.exe`
+2. At first prompt, enter the path to the folder containing the files to be pick
+3. At second prompt, enter the path to the folder where the files will be copied to
+4. Type the name of the file you want to copy and press enter[^2]

+#### Notes

+[^2]: Note that it is not necessary to type every character of the file name.
+The script will search for the file name and copy the first file that matches the search.

+---